 - An employee checking equipment turns on/off a pump breaker in an injection pump causing an explosion to occur.

-- Scientists working in a research laboratory suffer burns on their faces, arms, and bodies when there is a sudden explosion.
+- Scientists working in a research laboratory suffer chemical burns on their faces, arms, and bodies when there is a sudden explosion.

-- An employee responding to an power outage attempts to reset a breaker when an internal arc happens and causes oil vapors to ignite.
+- An employee responding to a power outage attempts to reset a breaker when an internal arc happens and causes oil vapors to ignite.
 The ignition of the oil vapors causes the employee to suffer burns on their hands and face.

 - An electrical engineer is installing a metal plate inside a partially de-energized electrical panel.
-The plate falls, causing a short and a flash.
+The plate falls causing a short and a flash.
 The flash causes burns that require a skin graft on the employee’s hand.

-- An air compressor explodes, causing an operator’s clothing to catch on fire.
-The employee sustains second and third degree burns.
+- An air compressor explodes causing an operator’s clothing to catch on fire.
+The employee sustains second and third-degree burns.

 - A blast occurs while employees are working on a dust collection unit.
-This results in them receiving first and second degree burns.
+This results in them receiving first and second-degree burns.